 The log_ttyout() function is called whenever data can be read from the command but before it is written to the user's terminal.
 This allows the plugin to reject data if it chooses to (for instance if the output contains banned content).
 Returns 1 if the data should be passed to the user, 0 if the data is rejected (which will terminate the running command) or -1 if an error occurred.

-- buf The buffer containing command output. - len The length of buf in bytes.
+buf The buffer containing command output.